All About Retail Salespersons

 - Surgical Corsetier

 There were about 4,602,500 jobs for Retail Salesperson in 2016 (in the United States).
 New jobs are being produced at a rate of 1.7% which is below the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Retail Salesperson by 2026.
-Due to new job openings and attrition, there will be an average of 670,300 job openings in this field each year.
+There will be an estimated 670,300 positions for Retail Salesperson per year.

 The states with the most job growth for Retail Salesperson are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.